 If you want to produce a truly great podcast, you’ll need to start out with the right gear.
-The two most important items you’ll need to create a podcast are a microphone (here is a good one) and a computer.
-However, there are other items you should add to your podcasting gear assortment if you want to really breakthrough and become one of the top podcasts in the fishing industry.
+The two most important items you’ll need to create a podcast are a microphone and a computer.
+However, there are other items you should add to your podcasting gear assortment if you want to really break through and become one of the top podcasts in the fishing industry.

 If you’re going to produce the best possible product, you’ll need to have a pair of headphones in addition to other equipment.
-Headphones allow you to listen to your podcast as you’re recording to ensure that there isn’t any issues with your audio and that your mic is actually turned on.
-(Here is a decent pair on Amazon)
+Headphones allow you to listen to your podcast as you’re recording to ensure that there aren’t any issues with your audio and that your mic is actually turned on.

-There are also things like audio mixers (click here to get a good one), mic stands, editing software, and other items you should look into if you’re looking to create a great podcast that sounds like the pros.
+There are also things like audio mixers, mic stands, editing software, and other items you should look into if you’re looking to create a great podcast that sounds like the pros.
 It’s important to consider other things as well that will play a role in what kind of equipment you need.
 Ask yourself the following questions before you get started:

 - Will I have more than two people on the show at one time?